trippsc2/OpenTracker/README.md

 - Add glitched logic options
   - Add Overworld/Major Glitches logic to the tracker
   - This feature will not be taken on until the v32 graph-based logic is made public, as I will be converting my logic to follow Veetorp's lead.
+- Add door shuffle support

 ## Getting Started

 ### Prerequisites

-OpenTracker is a .NET Core 3.1 application.
-You will be required to install a .NET Core runtime version 3.1 or greater.
-You can find it at this link: https://dotnet.microsoft.com/download/dotnet-core
+OpenTracker is a .NET 5.0 application.
+You will be required to install a .NET runtime version 5.0 or greater.
+You can find it at this link: https://dotnet.microsoft.com/download/dotnet

 ### Windows